-7 Ways You Might Be Enabling Your Partner Instead Of Supporting Them
+7 Ways You Might Be Enabling Your Partner

 When you love someone, it's natural to want to help them and make them happy.
 But sometimes helping is actually the worst thing you can do.
 There's a fine line between supporting and enabling, and if you don't know the difference, you could be laying the groundwork for resentments and unhealthy behaviors that ultimately destroy your relationship.
 Yeah, in some ways, being too nice can be just as bad as not being nice at all.
 It's a strange world we live in.

 Enabling is usually a term used in drug addiction recovery because it's common for those who love drug addicts to literally love them to death.
 They give them money, ignore dangerous behaviors, and provide food and shelter because it's hard to watch someone you love suffer and struggle.
 But on a smaller scale, it's just as easy to enable a partner in a relationship.
 The problems might not be as serious as drug addiction but the consequences can be just as impactful on your partnership.